drug-design/course/docs/chapters/adme-properties.md

 ### Therapeutics

-In order to produce their therapeutic effects, drugs must have a sufficient concentration in the targeted tissues.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/therapeutics-c91e1dc3'><i class='fa fa-play' aria-hidden='true'></i></button>In order to produce their therapeutic effects, drugs must have a sufficient concentration in the targeted tissues.
 In pharmacology one assumes that there is a relationship between the therapeutic (or toxic) effect of a drug and its concentration in the site of action.
 Pharmacodynamics deals with the concentration-effect component whereas pharmacokinetics deals with  dose-concentration.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.